DUI Lawyers in Tampa

 - Attack the legal sufficiency of the charging document; and

-- Move to suppress, exclude or limit certain evidence in the case.
+- Move to suppress, exclude, or limit evidence in the case.

-Our attorneys represent professions charged with drunk driving in Florida, including college students, nurses, private and public school teachers, and members of law enforcement or the military.
-Even if you are not convicted of DUI, merely being arrested on the charge may also bring immediately consequences to your educational or career opportunities, especially if you have certain types of certification or licenses.
+Our attorneys represent professionals charged with drunk driving in Florida, including college students, nurses, private and public school teachers, and members of law enforcement or the military.

 The Legal Definition – Two Alternative Ways of Proving DUI

-Alternatively, the prosecutor can attempt to show that your performance on a chemical test, such as a breath or blood test showed a blood alcohol level of .08% or above.
-Regardless of the theory under which your case is prosecuted, the penalties are generally the same.
-Certain enhanced penalties apply if the prosecutor proves that your breath test reading was over .15 including the dreaded ignition interlock device and a higher fine.
-The charges are also more serious if you are charged with DUI with property damage or while a minor child was in the vehicle.
+Alternatively, the prosecutor can attempt to show that your performance on a chemical test, such as a breath or blood test, showed a blood-alcohol level of .08% or above.
+Regardless of the theory, the potential penalties are the same.

 Refusal to Submit to the Breath Test

 When the State of Florida attempts to prosecute a Driving Under the Influence case, the strongest evidence is usually the results of a chemical test, including a breath, blood, or urine test.

 The prosecutor will argue that the criminal test shows intoxication or impairment because of the presence of alcohol, prescription drugs, or a controlled substance.

 If the driver refuses to submit to a chemical test (called a “DUI Refusal BAC” in Tampa, Hillsborough County, FL), then the State no longer has that evidence.
 Instead, the prosecutor will attempt to admit evidence that the driver “refused” to submit to the test and other circumstantial evidence.